Jute and Teak Pendant Lamp

 When the takeover by Philips was announced in November 2006 Massive commercialised more than 10.000 lighting products under brand names such as Massive, TRIO and Lirio.
 The group had about 5.000 employees worldwide and was active in 70 countries.

 Two other lamps in this style by Massive: Jute and pine pendant lamps.

-A Massive pendant lamp used as a prop for the 2016 TV Series Ennemi Public, made in Belgium.
+A Massive jute and teak pendant lamp was used as a prop in the 2016 TV Series Ennemi Public, made in Belgium.